Collective communication in a transparent world: Phase transitions in a many-body Potts model and social-quantum duality: Finite-Size Effects and MC Simulations

 For better understanding the peculiarities of phase behavior in finite systems with competing many-body interactions, we numerically study the $q$-state Potts model on a complete graph.
-First, we analyze finite-size effects and then we show that analytic results in the thermodynamic limit are consistent with Monte Carlo simulations.
+First, we analyze finite-size effects and then we show that analytic results in the thermodynamic limit are consistent with MC simulations.

-It is instructive to compare the discrete finite size potential $f_n$ defined by \eq{eq:critpotconc} for any $n$ (even for small ones) with the continuous limit $f_{\infty}$ from \eq{eq:flimpotc}.
-The results are presented for $q=3$--Potts model however the generic picture holds for all $q$.
-The discrete and continuous potentials of this model we denote by $f_n$ and $f_{\infty}$, respectively. \fig{fig:figure5}(a) illustrates the potential landscapes for: (i) The discrete system $f_n(c)$ (blue vertical bars), representing exact counts of states; (ii) The continuum limit $f_{\infty}(c)$ (green smooth curve), describing the thermodynamic limit.
+It is instructive to compare the discrete finite size potential $f_n$ defined by \cref{eq:reduced-potential-fn} for any $n$ (even for small ones) with the continuous limit $f_{\infty}$ from \cref{eq:reduced-potential-finf}.
+The results are presented for $q=3$--Potts model; however, we expect the generic picture to hold for all $q$ based on the symmetry structure of the problem.
+The discrete and continuous potentials of this model we denote by $f_n$ and $f_{\infty}$, respectively. \cref{fig:discrete-effects}(a) illustrates the potential landscapes for: (i) The discrete system $f_n(c)$ (blue vertical bars), representing exact counts of states; (ii) The continuum limit $f_{\infty}(c)$ (green smooth curve), describing the thermodynamic limit.

-While the projected potential $f_n$ (\fig{fig:figure5}(a), blue vertical bars) maintains the $S_{q=3}$ symmetry, deviations of the minimum locations from the continuum limit (\fig{fig:figure5}(b)) reveal non-commensurability effects.
-The comparison of the potential for various values of $n$ demonstrate that different phases react differently to changing $n$.
-The phase corresponding to a chosen set of couplings $J$ might find a minimum at finite $n$ related to another phase.
+While the projected potential $f_n$ (\cref{fig:discrete-effects}(a), blue vertical bars) maintains the $S_{q=3}$ symmetry, deviations of the minimum locations from the continuum limit (\cref{fig:discrete-effects}(b)) reveal non-commensurability effects.
+Comparing the potential for various values of $n$ shows that different phases respond differently to changes in system size $n$.
+The phase corresponding to a chosen set of couplings $J$ might find a minimum at finite $n$ corresponding to another phase.

-Monte Carlo simulations visualize the behavior of the analytically derived effective potential.
-For small systems with small values of $J_3$, the densities of all three Potts state fluctuate around $\tfrac{1}{3}$ manifesting the "mixed" phase, while for moderate values of $J_3$, a dominant Potts state, designating a "consensus" phase emerges --- compare \fig{fig:2temps_disorder} and \fig{fig:2temps_consensus}.
+MC simulations visualize the behavior of the analytically derived effective potential.
+For small systems with small values of $J_3$, the concentrations of all three Potts states fluctuate around $\tfrac{1}{3}$, manifesting the symmetric phase, while for moderate values of $J_3$, a dominant Potts state emerges, designating the consensus phase --- compare \cref{fig:mc-q3-n25-j2-1-j3-1} ($J_3=1$, symmetric phase) and \cref{fig:mc-q3-n25-j2-1-j3-10} ($J_3=10$, consensus phase).